etaagen/etaagen/README.md

 ### 🚀 Top Skills
 * Proficient in data querying with **SQL**, and scripting with **Python** and **R**.
-* Applying relevant statistical analysis to make sense of complex data, machine learning to ID key patterns, and predictive models to understand probable future outcomes.
+* Designing experiments, applying relevant statistical analysis to make sense of complex data, using machine learning to ID key patterns, and leveraging predictive models to understand probable future outcomes.
-* Developing reporting solutions, custom visualization, and queryable dashboarding tools for data-driven communication with tools like **ggplot** and **Shiny**.
+* Developing custom visualization and queryable dashboarding tools for data-driven communication with tools like **ggplot** and **Shiny**.

 ### 👩‍💻 Project Portfolio